argraindas/time-manager/documentation/plan.md

+- Records

 - Make an administration area

 - Make a job and workers to do a job